kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

 ## Assembly Order

-Typically solder components in order of lowest profile to tallest components.
+Typically, solder components in order of the lowest profile to the tallest components.
 - Solder jumpers for Video Frequency (JP6, JP7, JP8, JP10) and Rom Memory Size (J13, J14)
 - All resistors, these can be installed in any direction
 - Diodes, fitting CR5-CR8, and then CR4 last